Staff profile - Kim Toffoletti

 In 2013 my honours student, Alexandra James, was awarded best honours thesis by The Australian Sociological Association.
 Her project was entitled 'Fashioning the Vagina in a Pornified Culture'.

-I provide expert commentary and written opinion to news sources like The Age, The Daily Telegraph, The Geelong Advertiser and ABC Radio on issues concerning gender and popular culture, as well as women fans of sport.
+I provide expert commentary and written opinion to news sources like The Age, The Daily Telegraph, The Conversation and ABC Radio on issues concerning gender and popular culture, as well as women fans of sport.

 In 2010 I was invited to give the Pamela Denoon Lecture at The Australian National University on the topic of 'footballers behaving badly'.
 This keynote public address aims to raise awareness of women's issues in Australia.

-I am currently developing a book about female sports fandom that brings together sport sociology and feminist cultural studies paradigms to analyse female sport fan experiences and representations.
+I am writing a book about female sports fandom that uses sport sociology and transnational feminist paradigms to analyse female sport fan experiences and representations across the globe.
 This project builds on my ongoing research interest in female sport fans (particularly fans of the Australian Football League).
+Titled Women Sport Fans: Identification, Participation, Representation, it will be published by Routledge in 2016.

-I am co-principal supervisor on 2 doctoral projects and an associate supervisor for 3 others.
-All projects are centrally concerned with gender identity, relations and politics.
+I supervise a number of PhD projects, all of which are centrally concerned with gender identity, relations and politics.
 I bring to these projects expertise in the study of gender representations in popular media texts, a deep knowledge of feminist theory, and methodological skills in qualitative research and textual analysis.

-I am interested in supervising doctoral students in my knowledge areas.
+I am interested in supervising doctoral students in my knowledge areas of gender, feminism, popular culture and sport.

 I have written three books: